 The Company's principal activities include the acquisition, exploration and development of mineral properties.
 The Company owns a 100% interest in the Candelaria silver project (the "Candelaria Project") and a 100% interest in the Cherokee project (the "Cherokee Project" or "Cherokee") both located in Nevada.
-The Company also has an option agreement to acquire a 100% interest in the Phoenix Silver property in Arizona (the "Phoenix Silver Property" or "Phoenix Silver").
+The Company also owns a 100% interest in the Phoenix Silver property in Arizona (the "Phoenix Silver Property" or "Phoenix Silver").